Sausage, White Bean, and Spinach Soup

 It's really easy to convert this recipe into a slow cooker meal.
 Just follow steps one and two from the directions below, browning the sausage and cooking the veggies until softened.
 Then add those to the slow cooker with the remaining ingredients, except for the spinach.
 Cook on low for 4-6 hours.
 Add the spinach during the last ten minutes of cooking, stirring it in until it wilts but remains bright green.

 If you love spicy, you can quickly transform this into a spicy sausage soup by using just a few ingredients you already have at home.
 The easiest option is to add some red pepper flakes to the olive oil before browning the sausage.
 Let them cook for about 30 seconds in the oil and then add the sausage.
 This will add a nice spicy flavor to the soup.
-You could also add some freshly chopped poblano or jalapeno peppers to the onions, carrots, and celery.
-Lastly, you could toss in some diced green chilies for a milder heat or choose a spicy can of diced tomatoes.

 If you are craving a creamy soup, there are a few yummy ways to add a creamy element.
-The most common would be to add about 1/2 cup of half and half.
+The most common would be to add about 1/2 cup of half and half (regular or fat-free) or heavy cream.
 Stir this in about 5 minutes before the soup is finished cooking.
-You can use regular half and half or fat free half and half.
-Another option is canned nonfat evaporated milk.
-This adds the same creamy consistency but without the added fat found in half and half.

-For a different spin, you could add in some reduced fat cream cheese.
-Make sure to add it when the soup is hot and stir well until it melts into the soup.
-The last option is to use extra canned beans to add creaminess without needed dairy.
+For added fiber and nutrients, use extra canned beans to add creaminess without needed dairy.
 Just add a can of drained white beans to a blender with about 1/2 cup of chicken broth.
 Blend until smooth and then stir into the soup.
+Or stir in a can of refried beans.

 - Protein: If you want to make it with another protein like chicken or beef, make sure to bump up the spices so the soup still has plenty of flavor.
 I like to use this Italian sausage seasoning when I use plain ground turkey, chicken, or beef.
 Also if you don't like ground meat in the soup, you could use sliced chicken or turkey sausage links.
 You could also use vegetarian crumbles or sliced vegetarian sausage links for a meatless option.

-- Beans and Legumes: I used white beans in the soup because I love how they pair with sausage but you could swap in chickpeas, kidney beans, or really any other kind of bean you like.
+- Beans and Legumes: I used white beans in the soup because I love how they pair with sausage but you could swap in chickpeas, black beans, or any other kind of bean you like.
 You could also use lentils.
 If you are using a canned or cooked lentil, follow the directions as written.
 If you are using dry lentils, you will need to add extra broth.

 - Vegetables: Feel free to swap in a heartier green like kale or chard for the spinach.
 They do take longer to cook, so you will want to add them in as soon as the soup is simmering.
 You could also add in some cauliflower, zucchini, summer squash, or green beans for even more veggie goodness.